 CLOTHING: the goal is to make your actor headshot look like you, so don’t choose clothing that could overpower your facial expressions.
-Basic, clean-cut style appropriate for your age and character, without busy designs would be a good starting point.
+Basic, clean-cut style appropriate for your age and character, without busy designs, would be a good starting point.
 Clothes should be in good fit size and fresh, clean fabric.
 Use your favorite colors and style because you probably want to wear the same or very similar clothes when going to auditions.
 We also recommend to include a tank top as one of the outfit looks, as it shows your neck and shoulders.
-You’re welcome to bring a lot of outfit options and we can choose which ones to shoot in studio.
+You’re welcome to bring a lot of outfit options, and we can choose which ones to shoot in the studio.

 The headshot sessions at BEAUPIX is different from other photographers in a few ways.
 First of all, we pay attention to your individual personality and try to get the right amount of character in the picture.
 You will look confident, comfortable and connecting.
-Years of headshot experience deliver consistently high quality results without trying very hard.
+Years of headshot experience deliver consistently high-quality results without trying very hard.
 Secondly, our session includes a few image reviews in between shooting rounds.
 We also do a thorough review at the end of the session to choose the best pictures together, which is a lot easier than you having to do this at home.
-This process is a lot easier and accurate with the photographer’s help.
+This process is a lot easier and effective with the photographer’s help.
 Overall, our headshot session is an interactive workshop to craft headshots together.

 Package 1: a studio session, photographing up to 3 outfit looks.
-We’ll take many photographs, with a few breaks during the session, reviewing the images to give you visual feedback and make sure we are on the right track.
+We’ll take many shots, with a few breaks during the session, reviewing the images to give you visual feedback and make sure we are on the right track.
 A typical session will yield 30 or more excellent pictures, and several of which have distinct expressions, style and characters.
 This session takes about 2.5 hours.
 The session fee is $500 (including 30 images without watermark).
 Professional makeup (including light hair styling) is $150.

 Package 2: a studio session, photographing up to 6 outfit looks.
-We’ll take many photographs, with a few breaks during the session, reviewing the images to give you visual feedback and make sure we are on the right track.
+We’ll take many pictures, with a few breaks during the session, reviewing the images to give you visual feedback and make sure we are on the right track.
 A typical session will yield 60 or more excellent pictures, and several of which have distinct expressions, style and characters.
 This session takes about 4 hours.
 The session fee is $800 (including 60 images without watermark).
 Professional makeup (including light hair styling) starts at $150.

 A smaller package is available for actors who previously shot at BEAUPIX returning for updates.